Year 3 Autumn Term 2

 Grammar, writing and reading will have an increased focus.
 Whilst we will teach these things, we will also focus on them whilst teaching and learning across the curriculum.

 In our Topic work we will look at different periods in history through the topic ‘Tribal Tales’, creating timelines and finding out more about the Stone age, Bronze Age and Iron Age and how people lived and survived.
 The second book we will look at in English will link with this as we move onto the humorous story of ‘Ug Boy Genius of the Stone Age’ by Raymond.
 Ug is very inquisitive with many ideas ahead of his time.
 There will be opportunities for art, DT and geography as we move through this topic too.

-In science we will be learning about ‘What Plants Need’.
+In Science, we will be learning about ‘Forces and Magnets’.
 This will involve some investigations and recording of data as well as asking and answering questions about what they have found.

 In Maths, we will be using ‘Power maths’ which is a mastery approach to teaching maths.
 We will be starting by exploring number and place value before moving onto the four operations.
 We understand that the children have not been in school for a while so we will, of course, be supporting them from where they are and building on their prior learning so they are able to access the maths curriculum.

 Our first PSHE unit is ‘Being Me in My World’, this will help the children to build confidence in their new class and support them being back in school as well as celebrating each other.
 It will also help the children to create the feeling of being a team and how we all bring something important to that team.
 We will also be introducing our learning behaviours including flexibility, determination, curiosity and being brave with their learning.
 The children will be encouraged to see mistakes as being OK and part of life for everyone.
 They can be very beneficial to their learning so long as they learn from and build on them.